aksharans/twitter_users-trends/README.md

 ***NOTE: This project uses the Twitter API v1.1 endpoints.
 Twitter is in early access of and will migrate to v2 endpoints.***

-Base url for all GET requests is https://api.twitter.com/1.1/[endpoint/endpoint], where the endpoints are indicated below.
+Base url for all GET requests is https://api.twitter.com/1.1/[endpoint/endpoint], defined by the Twitter client object, where the endpoints are indicated below.

 ### User Lookup